Back pain when driving can be upsetting and frustrating. These are some things you can do to alleviate the pain and prevent it from happening.

 The reason why vibration at a frequency of 5 Hz is so significant is that our cars and trucks vibrate at this same frequency when we drive.
 Coupled with previous studies that have shown decreases in muscle response due to vibration and an increase in degenerative changes from sitting too long, this presents a very serious problem for people who drive a lot.

-5 ways to relieve back pain when driving
+5 ways to relieve and prevent back pain when driving

 Use a lumbar support